-If you received a grant for an Access Audit, you may re-apply at any time for funding towards any associated capital works, once the audit is complete.
+Please allow sufficient time in your project for completion of the Access Audit before approaching us for capital funding.
+If you have already received a grant for an Access Audit, you may apply at any time for funding towards associated capital works, once the audit is complete.

-You can re-apply one year from the date that the Trust received your original complete application.
+You can re-apply one year from the date that the Trust received your original, complete application.
+Small grant applications declined on or after 1st September 2021 will be required to have a 6 month fallow period before they can submit another application.
 You are free to contact the Trust to ask for feedback on your unsuccessful application before re-applying.

 No. The level of grant awarded is often different from that requested.
 A Grants Officer will usually talk to you about this in an assessment meeting, so it is unlikely to come as a surprise.
 This can be for a number of reasons (beside our own budget constraints).
 You may have over-budgeted; you may have added things which are not really part of the same project; you may have asked for more than is reasonable in relation to our usual funding patterns; or we may take the view that you could find some of the costs from another source.